ricardo123321/Using-Bootstrap/README.md

 # firts boostrap page
- Displaying and Inputting Data

-Created a form page.
+Created a page making use of bootstrap

 ![screenshot](./img-sc.png)

-This is our second project.

 ## Built With